A2R-Lab/tinympc-crazyflie/README.md

   make
   ```

+  # Flashing the CrazyFlie
+  - Run the following with the CrazyRadio plugged in, and a CrazyFlie turned on and near you
+'''bash
+CLOAD_CMDS="-w radio://0/80/2M/E7E7E7E7E7" make cload
+'''

   # Docker Setup and Usage
   To use the docker container, clone the repo and run the following commands from the root -

  - ```docker build -t crazyflie-build . ```
  - ```docker run -it --rm -v "$(pwd):/workspace" crazyflie-build```